The gurgles, the bubbles, loose stools and then looking down to notice that your stomach is bloated.

-If you’re ok with this, then do remember that being a species of mother nature, your body was designed to tolerate just what it needs, so over 70% of the population no longer have the enzyme lactase that’s required to break down the proteins inside dairy.
-If your ancestors came from grain farming areas such as Asia, as opposed to dairy farming areas in places like France, then it?s more likely you reach the 90% statistic given for areas in Asia.
+As mammals, our bodies are designed to digest only what it needs.
+Over 70% of the population no longer have the enzyme lactase that’s required to break down the dairy proteins.
+If your ancestors came from grain farming areas such as Asia, as opposed to dairy farming areas in places like France, then it’s more likely you reach the 90% statistic given for areas in Asia.

 So what are the alternatives?

-- Coconut milk, I find coming from a tropical climate that this is a great option for me, my body literally sings when I add coconut in any form to my food
+- Coconut milk I find coming from a tropical climate is a great option for me.
+My body literally sings when I add coconut in any form to my food

 - Finally, nut milks.
 Almond milk is a very popular choice.
 Almonds can be soaked for 8 hours or overnight, then rinsed and blended with water for a fast & simple plant-based alternative to cow’s milk.